RoboJackets/software-training-old/projects/week_3/Instructions.md

 ## 1 Background

-In this project, we'll be implementing a particle filter.
+In this project, we'll be implementing a particle filter for localization.
 Our robot will use this particle filter to figure out where it is in the world.
-Even when we have identifiable landmarks, such as GPS satellites or our ArUco tags, there is always uncertainty associated with any measurement we get.
-Algorithms like the particle filter let us combine multiple sources of information to get an even more accurate estimate of our actual location.
+Even when we have direct measurements on our state variables, sch as GPS satellites, there is always uncertainty associated with any measurement we get.
+Sometimes we can get a reasonable estimate using only a single source of information, but algorithms like the particle filter let us combine multiple sources of information to get an even more accurate estimate of our actual location.
+This approach is often called sensor fusion or filtering and can be generally applied to any robotics problem.
+Here we will focus on finding position of the robot in world frame.

 Our particle filter will incorporate three sources of information:

 1. ArUco tag sightings

-   Our robot can tell where it is relative to a tag visible to its camera.
-Each tag has a unique ID represented by the pattern of squares.
-Using the known locations of each tag, we can get an estimate of where our robot (x,y,yaw) is most likely to be.
+   Our robot can determine the relative transform (in body frame) to an aruco tag from its camera.
+Using the known locations of each tag, we can get an estimate of where our robot (x,y,yaw) is most likely to be. the Problem is simplified since each tag has a unique ID represented by the pattern of squares.
 These measurements are susceptible to noise in the camera image and small errors in tag detection.

 1. Odometry measurements

    Our robot has encoders connected to its motors, so we can measure how fast our wheels are actually turning.
-Our system reports these measurements back to us as body velocities for the robot.
+Our system reports these measurements back to us as body velocities for the robot (forward velocity, and yaw rate).
 We can use this to weight our particles by how closely they match the real motion of our robot.

 1. Motion commands

    The motion commands we send to the robot, via our teleoperation nodes (or autonomous navigation code in the future), are also useful for our particle filter.
 These commands can act as our motion model, telling our particle filter how we expect our robot to move (with some uncertainty, of course).
+Often your motion model will end up being another sensor, like an IMU, rather a command, but in simpler systems this can work.

 We'll be implemeneting the odometry sensor model and adding it to the list of models our particle fitler considers.

 To demonstrate our localizer this week, we'll be running your robot through the "[kidnapped robot problem](https://en.wikipedia.org/wiki/Kidnapped_robot_problem)."
 This involves putting our robot in a random location and making it figure out where it is on its own.
 Particle filters are pretty good at solving this problem if the environment around the robot is useful, since they can keep track of multiple possible locations for the robot at the same time.
+Other filtering techniques cannot do this easily.

 ## 2 Running this project